 If any of these symptoms are noted, schedule an appointment with the dentist right away.

-For further tips, as well as for skilled, compassionate help with oral care for an older adult with dementia, reach out to our Corpus Christi senior services experts at Anthem Home Care at 361-643-2323.
+For further tips, as well as for skilled, compassionate help with oral health for seniors with dementia, reach out to our Corpus Christi senior services experts at Anthem Home Care at 361-643-2323.
 For a full list of all of the communities where we provide our award-winning home care services, please visit our Service Area page.